peoray/todo-app/README.md

-# Shopping-List
+# Todo-Cli
-A shopping list made with Node
+A to-do list that works via the terminal